hsgarn/foosobsplus/README.md

 <img width="552" height="442" src="https://github.com/hsgarn/foosOBSPlus/blob/master/foosOBSPlusSettings2.png">

 #### Points to Win
 This is the number of points required to win a game.
 This is only used if the Auto Increment Game checkbox is checked.
 Once a team's score reaches this number, it will reset the scores to zero and increase the game counter for the team.
-If the Announce Winner check box is set and the team has reached the number set in the Games to Win parameter, then the Team's name will be written to the Match Winner file along with the text specified in the Winner Prefix and Winner Suffix parameters.
+If the Announce Winner check box is set and the team has reached the number set in the Games to Win parameter, then the Team's name will be sent to the Match Winner OBS source along with the text specified in the Winner Prefix and Winner Suffix parameters.
 Points to Win is also utilized to determine if it is meatball (both teams 1 point away from winning score in final game).

 #### Max Win
 The Max Win parameter is only used when the Win By parameter is greater than 1.
 If a team has to win by more than 1 point, then Max Win is the maximum score a team can get and at that point it does not matter if they won by more than 1 point.